gkampitakis/go-snaps/README.md

 You can see more [examples](./examples/matchJSON_test.go#L96).

+## MatchStandaloneSnapshot

+TBD

 ## Configuration

 `go-snaps` allows passing configuration for overriding

 - the directory where snapshots are stored, _relative or absolute path_
 - the filename where snapshots are stored
+- the snapshot file's extension (_regardless the extension the filename will include the `.snaps` inside the filename_)
 - programmatically control whether to update snapshots. _You can find an example usage at [examples](/examples/examples_test.go#13)_

 ```go